FluoTag®-X4 anti-GFP abberior STAR_STED-optimized.png

 Read more

-A breakthrough in biology and bioluminescence began in the 60s with the discovery of a glowing protein obtained from the jellyfish Aequorea victoria by Osamu Shimomura and colleagues.
-However, it was only in the early 90s when the green fluorescent protein (GFP) sequence was cloned and used inside a foreign organism as a fluorescent marker.
-Today more than 800 entries of various fluorescent proteins can be found in an open-source database with the most currently available variants in the fluorescence protein database “fpbase”
+General information: A breakthrough in biology and bioluminescence began in the 1960s when Osamu Shimomura and colleagues discovered a glowing protein in the jellyfish Aequorea victoria.
+This paved the way for fluorescence-based research.
+However, it wasn’t until the early 1990s that the green fluorescent protein (GFP) sequence was cloned and used as a fluorescent marker in foreign organisms.
+Today, more than 800 fluorescent protein variants are cataloged in open-source databases, with the most extensive collection available on FPbase.

 Variations: